browserengineering/book/book/layout.md

 each element it positioned by its parent before its own `layout` method is called.

 Let's start in `BlockLayout`.
-For the width, the idea is that a paragraph or header or something like that should take up all the horizontal space it can.
+For the width, elements are greedy: paragraph and headings and other things take up all the horizontal space they can.
 So it should use the parent's width:

 ``` {.python}
 self.w = self.parent.w